ron2015schmitt/Mathematiques-old/doc/fourier.md

 N=10000;
 dt=2*pi/N;
 tt=linspace(dt,2*pi-dt,10000);
-y1=-log(2*sin(tt/2));
+y1=-log(2*abs(sin(tt/2)));
 plot(t,CL1,'r.',tt,y1)
 ```
-The above matlab code calculates the first Clausen function using the following equation (refer to the link earlier for more about this).
+The above matlab code calculates the first Clausen function using the equation
+![Closed form for CL1(t)](ClausenFormula_n1.png)
 We exclude the end points, 0 and pi, because the function is infinite at these points.
-![Closed form for CL1(t)](ClausenFormula_n1.png)
 This yields the following plot comparing the Fourier series [red dots] to the exact function [solid blue].
 ![Fourier Series for CL1</sub>(t)](ClausenFourierSeries_n1.png)
 ### Clausen function of order _n=2_